code-saturne/code_saturne/doc/doxygen/developer_guide/further_reading.md

 }
   ```

-- Modern C strongly recommends functions be described by a _prototype_
+- C++ requires that functions be described by a _prototype_
-  (i.e. interface), declared before defining or calling functions.
+  declared before defining or calling functions.
-  - C++ requires this absolutely.
   - A function prototype resembles its header, ended by a semicolon (`;`).
 - For the previous example, the matching prototype is:
   ```{.cpp}